 Masterpoints are the exclusive currency of the ACBL as the measure of achievement in duplicate bridge competition.
 Masterpoints are awarded in six “color” categories, and are essential to rank advancement.
-The ACBL has 16 player ranks that require a specific numbers and colors of masterpoints.
+The ACBL has 16 player ranks that require a specific number and color of masterpoints.

 - How Masterpoints are Awarded